Sneh1999/Shopify-winter2021-ImageRepo/README.md

         }
         ```

--  <b>Login for an existing user</b>: Provide the email and password of the user created above in the login endpoint.
+-  <b>Login for an existing user</b>: Post {/login} - Provide the email and password of the user created above in the login endpoint.
 This function returns back a JWT token based on details verified agaisnt the details in the user.db.The password is verified by creating a hash and then checking if the hash matches the hash in the db.

     - CURL REQUEST for login
         ```